avhou/dne/report-markdown/dne-report.md

 - regular self-attention (AM-1).
 This is the mechanism described in the original transformer paper [@transformer].
 - convoluted self-attention as described in [@paper] (AM-2).
 This mechanism generalizes the regular self-attention mechanism and uses a 1D convolution to transform the Query (Q) and Key (K) values before using them in the transformer architecture.
 - right padded convoluted self-attention (AM-3).
 This is a variation of the mechanism described in [@paper].
 Whereas [@paper] uses a symmetric convolution, here we use a convolution that focuses on the right hand side to transform Q and K values before using them in the transformer architecture.
 Padding to the right is done to prevent looking at future values.
 The intuition behind this mechanism is that it could look more at the outcome of past events than regular convoluted self-attention.
-- fourier transform based self-attention (AM-4).
-This uses the fourier transform to decompose the input embedding in a vector of frequency values.
-These vectors are used as a measure of similarity between keys and values to determine where to direct attention.
+- Fast fourier transform based self-attention (AM-4).
+The input sequence can be seen as a periodic function.
+Our novel approach will first transform the periodic function from the time domain into the frequency domain using a FFT (Fast fourier transform).
+We do this in order to capture the frequencies the function is made up from.
+The intuïtion behind this is that during the self-attention 2 vectors will be similar if they can be decomposed into similar sine and cosine functions, which would mean their shape is similar.

 | attention mechanism                    | abbreviation |